jasongrimes/grimesit-mm/_pages/about.md

 (now the world’s largest network of professional translators and linguists) and a good model of a long-term profitable, bootstrapped small business.
 It was successful, so I did it a long time.
-Eventually it felt like time to go out on my own again.
-Now I provide technical services to select clients, and conduct my own research and development.
+Eventually I went on my own again, and provide technical services to select clients, and conduct my own research and development.

 Though I have no employees, there is no such thing as a one man band,